-The Role of Simulation Service Providers in the Simulation Revolution
+The Role of Simulation Service Providers

 The rapidly growing complexity of products and compressed product development cycles are driving an on-going “simulation revolution”.
 The adoption of digital, or virtual, prototyping strategies is determining the winners and losers of today’s competitive markets.
 Yet adoption is constrained by personnel expertise availability.
 This article addresses the role of external simulation service providers in a corporate simulation strategy.